Dear Parents and Carers,

 School Places:

-We look forward to an exciting year!
+We look forward to another exciting year!

 Miss Markland, Mrs Brown and Miss Stockley